PinkyJie/angular1-webpack-starter/README.md

 ## Preview

 Check out the [demo site](http://pinkyjie.com/angular1-webpack-starter/#/).
-You can also check the unit test coverage report [here](http://pinkyjie.com/angular1-webpack-starter/coverage).

 > The dome site is a pure front-end implementation, so you can use any email/password to login, see [mock file](source/test/e2e/mocks/e2e.user.js) for detail.
 It is hosted on Github pages, no back-end support, so we use `#` style URL.